breedx-splk/sfx-java-to-otel/README.md

 Dropwizard histograms are uniquely interesting because they are primarily interested in generating summary data combined with _quantiles_ (think median, p90, p99, etc).
-This is pretty different from the OpenTelemetry histograms, which primarily classify measurements into discretized ranges.
+This is pretty different from OpenTelemetry histograms, which primarily classify measurements into discretized ranges called buckets.
-Similar, but not really the same.
-The Dropwizard histograms also provide several "reservoir" strategies that can be leveraged for several use cases.
+It's similar, but not really the same.
+The Dropwizard histograms also provide several "reservoir" strategies that can be leveraged for various use cases.

 There is currently no drop-in replacement for Dropwizard histograms.